organix/uFork/ufork-rust/vm.md

 The semantics of each instruction are detailed below.
 A few general rules apply to all instructions.
-Unless stated otherwise an the description of an instruction:
+Unless stated otherwise in the description of an instruction:

- * Attempts to execute a non-instruction signal an error
+ * Attempts to execute a non-instruction signals an error
  * Unknown instruction op-codes signal an error
  * Arguments of an invalid type signal an error
  * Items referenced beyond the bottom of the stack are treated as `#?`